Jersey City Girl, 17, Shot, Killed

 A 17-year-old girl was shot and killed Monday night in Jersey City, authorities said.

-Tyeah Garner was found with a single gunshot wound in the face on an otherwise quiet, tree-lined neighborhood near the corner of Rutgers Avenue and Sheffield Street just after 10:30 p.m., Hudson County Prosecutor Esther Suarez said.
+Tyeah Garner was found with a single gunshot wound in the face at a single-family home on tree-lined Rutgers Avenue, near the corner of Sheffield Street, just after 10:30 p.m., Hudson County Prosecutor Esther Suarez said.

 Tyeah was taken to Jersey City Medical Center, where she was pronounced dead five hours later.

-Suarez didn’t immediately say under what circumstances authorities believe she was killed.
+Suarez didn’t immediately say under what circumstances authorities believe she was killed -- whether intentional or accidental -- or by whom.

 CHECK BACK FOR MORE DETAILS